ckormanyos/Osek_pi_crunch_cm3/README.md

 # _Bonus_ Generic Serial SPI SRAM driver

 The serial SRAM driver is a nice _by_-_product_ of this project.
+This driver can be found in the file [mcal_memory_sram_generic_spi.h](./Application/ref_app/src/mcal_memory/mcal_memory_sram_generic_spi.h).
 It has been written in C++14 utilizing a fully generic, multi-chip, variable-page-size, template form.

-This driver can be found in the file [mcal_memory_sram_generic_spi.h](./Application/ref_app/src/mcal_memory/mcal_memory_sram_generic_spi.h).
+The serial SRAM driver provides a simple interface having functions `read()`/`write()` and `read_n()`/`write_n()` for reading and writing single-byte or multiple-byte streams.

-Using this SRAM driver requires providing an independent SPI driver having particular interface functions such as `read()`/`write()` and `read_n()`/`write_n()` for reading and writing single-byte or multiple-byte streams.
+Using this SRAM driver requires providing an independent SPI driver having particular interface functions such as `send()`/`send_n()` and `recv()`.

 # Licensing